mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Let's understand why with two explanation approaches:

-Let's look at our brute-force method as a black-box provides an optimal set of parameters given some "training" data.
+Let's look at our brute-force method as a black-box that provides an optimal set of parameters given some "training" data.
 If we now simply replace the word "parameters" with "weights" we actually described the concept of a machine learning algorithm.
 A poor one - yes.
-But this means we can actually treat out simple algorithm analogous to a machine learning algorithm without hyper-parameters.
+But this means we can actually treat our simple algorithm analogous to a machine learning algorithm without hyper-parameters.
 And as we learned in the previous section for such algorithms, we (simply) try to minimize the loss on all available data and hope that the solution generalizes well to unseen data.

-A different way to understand, why we shouldn't use a validation set to perform a simple brute force optimization of a single algorithms, is to simple try it and see what happens:
+A different way to understand, why we shouldn't use a validation set to perform a brute force optimization of a simple algorithms, is to just try it and see what happens:
 So let's consider the pseudo code for the simple validation split introduced above.
 Because we don't have a train step, we directly `call` predict on the algorithm with the given parameter set.
 Effectively, we just ignored the inner training set entirely.